Austin Events Calendar: December 2021 & January 2022

 Mozart’s Coffee Roasters

-At Mozart’s Coffee Roasters, sip on a steaming cup of hot chocolate while watching the shop’s dazzling lights display choreographed to lively music nightly from November 11, 2020 through January 6, 2021 (reservations required).
+At Mozart’s Coffee Roasters, sip on a steaming cup of hot chocolate while watching the shop’s dazzling lights display choreographed to lively music nightly from November through January.

 Blue Genie Art Bazaar